Jael

 Goldfine

 Hello, I'm currently a fact checker at The New Yorker.
 I also write and edit stories for Study Hall.
-Previously, I was previously a fact checker at The Nation and a staff writer at Paper Magazine.
+Previously, I was a fact checker at The Nation and a staff writer at Paper Magazine.

 Recently, I checked Malcolm Gladwell's new book The Revenge of The Tipping Point and season 10 of the podcast "Revisionist History," about the 1936 Nazi Olympics.